CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-10-14-go-out-there-and-get-hurt.md

 Takeaways:</p>
 <ol>
-<li>Be nice and point out the problem.
+- Be nice and point out the problem.
 A vast majority of people would gladly correct the problem.
 Stick to your guns if you know you are right.
 Admit wrong doing if you have made a mistake.
-It's always best.</li>
+It's always best.
-<li>If they are not taking the situation seriously then make then understand the seriousness of the it.</li>
+- If they are not taking the situation seriously then make then understand the seriousness of the it.
-<li>Keep any single client to only 10% or less of your business so if they start demanding things that are unreasonable you can easily fire them and not be financially dependent on them.</li>
+- Keep any single client to only 10% or less of your business so if they start demanding things that are unreasonable you can easily fire them and not be financially dependent on them.
-<li>Fix things quickly instead of slowly.
+- Fix things quickly instead of slowly.
 Problems dragged out never end well.
-Better to cut the deal and move on.</li>
+Better to cut the deal and move on.
-<li>Recover your costs from ex-partner and outsource the handling of it so it doesn't take any of your energy</li>
+- Recover your costs from ex-partner and outsource the handling of it so it doesn't take any of your energy
 </ol>
 <p>I hope you get hurt in the future.
 Not because I want you to have pain but because I know you will be growing and having successes.